 Each of our hotel properties is subject to a mortgage loan secured by our ownership interest in the property.
-The COVID-19 pandemic has resulted in a significant decline in the revenues generated by our hotel properties and increased the risk that we will be unable to satisfy our debt service obligations.
+The COVID-19 pandemic resulted in a significant decline in the revenues generated by our hotel properties and increased the risk that we will be unable to satisfy our debt service obligations.
 If we are unable to service the mortgage loan secured by a hotel property, the lender may initiate foreclosure procedures with respect to the property or initiate other available remedies.
-As of the date of this Annual Report, we are current with respect to the payments due under the mortgage loans secured by our hotel properties or are in compliance with the modified terms of certain mortgage loans as agreed to with the lenders and other accommodations.
-As discussed in Note 4, "Debt," to the consolidated financial statements included in this Annual Report, certain lenders have agreed to limited loan modifications, including temporary deferrals of interest and principal payments.
+As of December 31, 2022, we were current with respect to the payments due under the mortgage loans secured by our hotel properties or are in compliance with the modified terms of certain mortgage loans as agreed to with the lenders and other accommodations.
+As discussed in Note 4, "Debt," to the consolidated financial statements included in this Annual Report, certain lenders agreed to limited loan modifications, including temporary deferrals of interest and principal payments.
 As of the date of this Annual Report, no lenders have accelerated the maturity of any of the loans secured by our properties or initiated foreclosure procedures with respect to any of our properties.
 However, there can be no guarantee that the lenders will continue to agree to further loan modifications or accommodations and will not elect to exercise the remedies available to them under the loan documents, including acceleration or foreclosure actions.
 The exercise of any such remedies by a lender will have an adverse effect on our financial condition and results of operations and will impair our ability to resume the payment of distributions to our stockholders.
-See Note 4, "Debt," to the consolidated financial statements included in this Annual Report.
+Several of the mortgage loans secured by our hotel properties mature during 2023.